Aid worker killed in Nigeria after Islamists' deadline expires: government

-ABUJA (Reuters) - Islamists in Nigeria have killed an aid worker who was being held hostage after a deadline imposed by the militants expired, the Nigerian government said on Monday.
+ABUJA (Reuters) - A medical aid worker held hostage in Nigeria since March was killed by Islamist militants after their deadline expired, the government said on Monday.

-Medical workers Hauwa Mohammed Liman and Alice Loksha were working in the town of Rann in March when they were kidnapped by Islamic State in West Africa (ISWA) along with International Committee of the Red Cross midwife Saifura Hussaini Ahmed Khorsa, who was killed in September.
+Three aid workers, Hauwa Mohammed Liman, Alice Loksha and Saifura Hussaini Ahmed Khorsa, were working in the town of Rann when they were kidnapped by Islamic State in West Africa (ISWA).
+Khorsa, an International Committee of the Red Cross (ICRC) midwife, was killed in September.

+Demands being made in exchange for the release of the hostages have not been reported.

+The Nigerian information ministry, in an emailed statement on Monday, did not confirm which of the women had been killed, other than saying it was an aid worker.
+However, the presidency later said in a Twitter post Information Minister Lai Mohammed commiserated with the family of Hauwa Liman and noted “that the Federal Government did all within its powers to save her life”.

 The militants said in a video posted online last month that they would kill at least one hostage once a deadline due to elapse on Monday had passed.